-RMCs are responsible to assist the respective Boards in discharging the Board's roles and responsibilities in managing risk and compliance issues including at least the Group's infrastructures, resources, capital levels and risk controls to manage the risk-taking activities in meeting the risk appetite thresholds and regulatory guidelines.
-Periodic reports provided by heads of Risk Management Departments ("RMDs") on the state of the Group's risk culture, risk exposures and risk management activities are reviewed by the RMCs regularly.
-The other key dedicated risk committees (i.e. Assets and Liabilities Management Committees ("ALCOs"), Credit Risk Management Committee ("CRMC"), Credit Committees, Operational Risk Management Committees ("ORMCs")) of the Group are established to ensure that the day-to-day management of the Group's activities are consistent with the risk appetite, frameworks and policies approved by the Boards or delegated authorities.
-The ALCOs are responsible to oversee the development and implementation of policies, processes, procedures and limits for the asset and liability management and ensure key risk issues related to interest rate risk and market risk management, balance sheet structure, capital structure and planning, and liquidity and funding risk management are identified and managed within the risk appetite.
-The CRMC and Credit Committees are responsible to assist RMCs to establish the framework for identifying, measuring, monitoring and controlling credit risk of existing and new products; review credit risk management policies and credit risk tolerance limits (e.g. credit concentration limits of customer groups and industry sectors) as necessary; evaluate and assess the adequacy of strategies to manage the overall credit risk associated with the Group's activities and ensure that the business units implement credit strategy and policies of the Group; monitor exceptional credit approvals within tolerable limits; regularly monitor and assess the asset quality, credit risk portfolio composition and risk-return trade-off of credit products; and oversee loan recovery process.
-The ORMCs are responsible to ensure the effective implementation of the operational risk management framework; oversee the development of operational risk management policies, guidelines, processes, procedures and limits to ensure operational risk is identified and managed within the Group's risk appetite; and evaluate and assess the adequacy of controls to manage operational risk for all material products, activities, processes and systems taking into consideration the changes in the operating environment.
-Through the execution of operations and management information system reports of the aforesaid dedicated risk committees and with the coordination of RMDs, RMCs regularly review the Group's risk management framework and ensure that all important risk-related measures are implemented according to established policies with appropriate resources.
-RMCs also ensure that the Group's risk appetite is reflected in key policies and procedures for the execution by business functions.
+RMC is responsible to assist the Board in discharging the Board's roles and responsibilities in managing risk and compliance issues including at least the Company's infrastructures, resources, capital levels and risk controls to manage the risk-taking activities in meeting the risk appetite thresholds and regulatory guidelines.
+Periodic reports provided by head of Risk Management Department ("RMD") on the state of the Company's risk culture, risk exposures and risk management activities are reviewed by the RMC regularly.
+The other key dedicated risk committees (i.e. Assets and Liabilities Management Committee ("ALCO"), Credit Committee, Operational Risk Management Committee ("ORMC")) of the Company are established to ensure that the day-to-day management of the Company's activities are consistent with the risk appetite, frameworks and policies approved by the Board or delegated authorities.
+The ALCO is responsible to oversee the development and implementation of policies, processes, procedures and limits for the asset and liability management and ensure key risk issues related to interest rate risk and market risk management, balance sheet structure, capital structure and planning, and liquidity and funding risk management are identified and managed within the risk appetite.
+The Credit Committee is responsible to assist RMC to establish the framework for identifying, measuring, monitoring and controlling credit risk of existing and new products; review credit risk management policies and credit risk tolerance limits (e.g. credit concentration limits of customer groups and industry sectors) as necessary; evaluate and assess the adequacy of strategies to manage the overall credit risk associated with the Company's activities and ensure that the business units implement credit strategy and policies of the Company; monitor exceptional credit approvals within tolerable limits; regularly monitor and assess the asset quality, credit risk portfolio composition and risk-return trade-off of credit products; and oversee loan recovery process.
+The ORMC is responsible to ensure the effective implementation of the operational risk management framework;

+oversee the development of operational risk management policies, guidelines, processes, procedures and limits to ensure operational risk is identified and managed within the Company's risk appetite; and evaluate and assess the adequacy of controls to manage operational risk for all material products, activities, processes and systems taking into consideration the changes in the operating environment.
+Through the execution of operations and management information system report of the aforesaid dedicated risk committees and with the coordination of RMD, RMC regularly reviews the Company's risk management framework and ensures that all important risk-related measures are implemented according to established policies with appropriate resources.
+RMC also ensures that the Company's risk appetite is reflected in key policies and procedures for the execution by business functions.

-The Bank Culture Committee ("BCC") of each of the Bank and Public Finance is also established to assist the Boards to communicate, cascade and enforce the risk culture within the Group; develop and adopt a holistic and effective framework for fostering a sound culture; formulate a regular process, with the assistance of relevant committees and departments, review the effectiveness of the overall culture enhancement initiatives pursued by the Group; approve, review and assess the adequacy of any relevant statement which sets out the Group's culture and behavioural standards annually; and ensure the above-mentioned statement is translated into policies and procedures (including training) that are relevant to the day-to-day work of different levels of staff.
+The Bank Culture Committee ("BCC") is also established to assist the Board to communicate, cascade and enforce the risk culture within the Company; develop and adopt a holistic and effective framework for fostering a sound culture; formulate a regular process, with the assistance of relevant committees and departments, review the effectiveness of the overall culture enhancement initiatives pursued by the Company; approve, review and assess the adequacy of any relevant statement which sets out the Company's culture and behavioural standards annually; and ensure the above-mentioned statement is translated into policies and procedures (including training) that are relevant to the day-to-day work of different levels of staff.